CacherApp/cacher-atom/README.md

 > Shortcut: Alt+Shift+I

-Search for a snippet from your personal and team Cacher libraries.
+Find a snippet from your personal and team Cacher libraries.
 Searches across snippets' title, description and file content.

 Once you've found what you're looking for, you'll see buttons in the footer to: